Q. What are Delaware Tech’s Financial Aid deadlines?

 - You will either receive an email or mailed confirmation from the federal government, based on what information you provided on your FAFSA, confirming receipt of your Free Application for Federal Student Aid (FAFSA).

-- You will receive an email from the Financial Aid Office requesting documentation.
+- You will receive an email or letter from the Financial Aid Office requesting documentation.
 All students must submit an Information Statement and Financial Aid Responsibility form, in addition to any other documents that may be required for awarding.

 - The College will begin the awarding process in April.
 We encourage you to submit all required documents to the Financial Aid Office as soon as possible, so that your file can be reviewed and awarded.